 I do a lot of work in my garage how good will this be for this type of application?

 Armor Granite floors are extremely high rolling & static load resistant, high impact resistant, acid and chemical resistant, road salt resistant and even resistant to harsh cleaning solvents like bake and carb cleaners.
 We recommend the use of the military grade topcoat for the best protection, this will give you commercial auto service shop level protection.
 Jack stands, Engine hoists and large tool chests are child's play for our floors.

 Should I fill in the saw cuts or expansion joints?

 No we recommend that you do not.
 The last thing you want is to have a crack done the middle of your new high gloss epoxy floor.
-Once you've applied Armor Chip or Armor Granite the saw cuts will add dimension to the floor and they will look like big slabs of stone.
+Once you've applied Armor Granite the saw cuts will add dimension to the floor and they will look like big slabs of stone.
 If your floor is older than 10 years it's probably ok to fill them since the floor is done settling.
 But you never know for sure what can happen.

 Can I extend the epoxy out past the Garage door?

 No we don't recommend that.
 The epoxy should end at the inside or outside edge of the garage door.